-During the first half of 2022, the Company continued to serve as a critical mission partner to commercial, civil, and national security customers.
-Revenues, bookings and deliveries have gained momentum due to an emerging virtuous cycle of quality performance leading to growing contracts in high-growth product lines.
-These developments represent Redwire's continued enablement of the missions of today and demonstrate our dedication to accelerating humanity's expansion into space by delivering reliable, economical, and sustainable infrastructure for future generations.
+During the nine months ended September 30, 2022, the Company continued to serve as a critical mission partner to commercial, civil, and national security customers with operational wins in areas such as power systems and structures, LEO commercialization and human space flight, as well as navigation, avionics and engineering solutions.
+Revenues, bookings and deliveries have gained momentum due to a virtuous cycle of quality performance leading to growing contracts in high-growth product lines.
+In addition, the Company's go-to-market strategy has expanded work share with new and existing customers.
+These developments represent the Company's continued enablement of the missions of today and demonstrate our dedication to accelerating humanity's expansion into space by delivering reliable, economical, and sustainable infrastructure for future generations.
 Our products and technologies are enabling multiple constellations and multi-shipset, multi-year programs for commercial partners and government agencies, such as the Space Development Agency ("SDA"), the U.S. Space Force, National Aeronautics and Space Administration ("NASA"), and commercial customers.